FAA orders immediate inspections of some Boeing 777 engines after United failure

 Another 28 of United’s 777-200 planes were already grounded before the incident on Saturday, amid a plunge in demand due to the coronavirus pandemic.

-Reporting by David Shepardson in Washington and Jamie Freed in Sydney; additional reporting by Tracy Rucinski in Chicago and Joyce Lee in Seoul Editing by Himani Sarkar and Gerry Doyle
+Reporting by David Shepardson in Washington and Jamie Freed in Sydney; additional reporting by Tracy Rucinski in Chicago, Joyce Lee in Seoul and Eimi Yamamitsu in Tokyo Editing by Himani Sarkar and Gerry Doyle

 Our Standards: The Thomson Reuters Trust Principles.